chinedu360/escape/README.md

 ### Code Coverage Report

-To see the detailed code coverage report, click the link below:
+To see the detailed code coverage report:

-<iframe src="coverage/index.html" width="100%" height="600px"></iframe>
+coverage/index.html

 ## Getting Started